10-State Project to Study Methods to Reduce Central Line-Associated Bloodstream Infections in Hospital ICUs

 5. New article on Insufficient Evidence Recommendations of the Task Force

 The U.S. Preventive Services Task Force seeks to provide reliable and accurate evidence-based recommendations to primary care clinicians.
 In response to clinicians' frustration with the lack of guidance provided by the Task Force when the evidence is insufficient to make a recommendation ("I" statement), the Task Force has a new plan to commission its Evidence-based Practice Centers to collect information in four "domains" relevant to clinical decisions about prevention and to report this information routinely.
 This article presents the process and rationale used to select these domains, along with illustrations of the potential use of the information by clinicians to guide clinical decision making when evidence is insufficient.
-The full article appears in the February 3 issue of the Annals of Internal Medicine and is available on the AHRQ Web site.
+The full article appears in the February 3 issue of the Annals of Internal Medicine.

 6. New Evidence Report on HER2 Testing to Manage Patients with Breast Cancer Is Available